-However, we will keep the situation under review and if there is a significant difference in grade distribution relative to Leaving Certificate results, we reserve the right to implement a system of proportionality*.
-Please contact firstname.lastname@example.org if you have further queries.
+However, we will keep the situation under review and, if there is a significant difference in grade distribution relative to Leaving Certificate results, we reserve the right to implement a system of proportionality*.
+Please contact email@example.com if you have further queries.

 *If there is a significant imbalance in the proportion of eligible candidates in relation to specific qualifications, places will be offered, proportionate to application numbers, and on the basis of ranking within a particular examination group.

+To enable you to travel to Dublin as soon as that is feasible and in line with UCD's guidelines on re-integrating on-campus study, you will require a valid entry visa.
 We expect that visas will be issued to students before they commence their course - with the visa sticker post-dated to allow entry to Ireland when needed.

 Normally, U.S. Federal Aid regulations state that any programme at a non-U.S. university which includes online teaching and learning is ineligible for Federal Aid.

 On Friday 27 March 2020, the US Senate passed the Third COVID 19 Coronavirus Bill (H.R.
 748).
 Among other provisions, the Bill allows for eligible programmes that would normally be taught in a traditional classroom setting to be taught through online learning for the duration of the Covid-19 emergency.
-The Bill will be applied retroactively to all programmes that have moved online since 1 March 2020 and will cover programmes until the end of the state of emergency.
+The Bill will be applied retroactively to all programmes that have moved online since 1 March 2020 and will cover programmes until one payment period after the end of the state of emergency.
 Accordingly, recipients of US Federal Loans studying at UCD may continue to be in receipt of their loans even though their programmes have temporarily moved to online teaching and learning.